swagtop/bevy-flake/README.md

 cargo build
 cargo run

-# For other systems, just use '--target':
+# For other targets, just use '--target':
 cargo build --target x86_64-unknown-linux-gnu cargo build --target x86_64-pc-windows-msvc cargo build --target aarch64-apple-darwin # <-- Read docs/macos.md!
 cargo build --target wasm32-unknown-unknown
 ```

+You can compile to every target with a `targetSpecificEnvironment` entry.
+If
+you'd like to add one that no longer exists, you can work on setting it up by
+adding its environment to the attribute set.
+More on this [here.][docs/tweaks.md]

 - [Tweaks](docs/tweaks.md)
 - [Pitfalls](docs/pitfalls.md)